chesyya/baosky-plugin-api-generator/plugin-docs/references/when-clause-contexts.md

 `timelineFollowActiveEditor` | True if the Timeline view is following the active editor.
 **Timeline view item contexts** |
 `timelineItem` | True when the timeline item's context value matches.<br />Example: `"timelineItem =~ /git:file:commit\\b/"`.
-**Extension contexts** |
+**插件 contexts** |
 `extension` | True when the extension's ID matches.<br />Example: `"extension == eamodio.gitlens"`.
 `extensionStatus` | True when the extension is installed.<br />Example: `"extensionStatus == installed"`.
 `extensionHasConfiguration` | True if the extension has configuration.
 **Global UI contexts** |
 `notificationFocus` | Notification has keyboard focus.
-`notificationCenterVisible` | Notification Center is visible at the bottom right of VS Code.
+`notificationCenterVisible` | Notification Center is visible at the bottom right of Baosky.
-`notificationToastsVisible` | Notification toast is visible at the bottom right of VS Code.
+`notificationToastsVisible` | Notification toast is visible at the bottom right of Baosky.
 `searchViewletVisible` | Search view is open.
 `sideBarVisible` | Side Bar is displayed.
 `sideBarFocus` | Side Bar has focus.